-Free delivery over $40 North Island and over $50 South Island
+Free delivery over $40 around Auckland and over $50 North and South Island

 Our Kimchi